Destruction Warlock Essences — Battle for Azeroth (BfA) 8.3

-On this page, we go over the new Essence system in Patch 8.2 of World of Warcraft — Battle for Azeroth, and we tell you which are the best essences to use as Destruction Warlock, both for minor and major powers.
-Please refer to our Patch 8.2 Guide to Essences for more information about the Essence system and where Essences can be obtained from.
+On this page, we go over the Essence system in Patch 8.3 of World of Warcraft — Battle for Azeroth, and we tell you which are the best essences to use as Destruction Warlock, both for minor and major powers.
+Please refer to our Patch 8.3 Essence Guide for more information about the new essences introduced in Patch 8.3 and to our Essence guide for more general information about the Essence system and where Essences can be obtained from.

 Azerite Essences for Destruction Warlocks

 Introduced in Patch 8.2, Essences are unique items that drop from various forms of content.
 They are activated through your Heart of Azeroth, and they buff your character in various ways, depending on the Essences that are currently active.

 For more information about essences, please check out the following:

 - our Essence Guide, with all the essences and how to get them;

 - our article on the new essences from Patch 8.3;

 - our list of Patch 8.3 essence changes.

 What follows on this page will relate directly to how Essences affect this spec, since generic information is beyond the scope of this guide.

 Each Essence has 4 different ranks.
 While the last rank is purely cosmetic, previous ones can have a noticeable increase in power, thus determining if a certain Essence at a higher rank is your best available option at a given time.